schayes04/SupportEmail/README.md

 - Swift 5.0+

 ### Installation

+#### Swift Package Manager

+The preferred installation method is with [Swift Package Manager](https://github.com/apple/swift-package-manager).
+Starting with Xcode 11, you can add packages directly from the IDE.

 #### CocoaPods

-The preferred installation method is with [CocoaPods](https://cocoapods.org).
+If you are not using Swift Package Manager, you can also install with [CocoaPods](https://cocoapods.org).
 Add the following to your Podfile:
 ```ruby
 pod 'SupportEmail', '~> 3.0'
 ```